 Once you develop a full-blown Adderall addiction, lethal overdose becomes a serious health concern.
 Overdose symptoms include chest pain, fainting, fast breathing, fever, nausea, shaking, and vomiting.
 If you notice these signs in yourself or others, you should seek immediate medical attention and enter our Adderall addiction treatment program in MD.

 If you stop taking Adderall, you may experience withdrawal symptoms.
 You may feel tired and depressed within six to 36 hours after your last dose.
 After this period, withdrawal intensifies.

 Symptoms typically peak within the first three to five days.
 When going through withdrawal, you may feel irritable and experience nightmares or headaches.
 These symptoms make it difficult to stay abstinent.

 Within the first five to seven days without Adderall, symptoms will start to fade.
 However, you may feel moody.
 It may be difficult for you to function normally around others.
 Mild depression continues as well.

 It could take three to four weeks to detox.
 This duration is most common when abusing high doses of Adderall for more than a year.

-The safest way to recover from Adderall addiction is by seeking help at Ashley Addiction Treatment.
+The safest way to recover is through our Adderall addiction treatment program in MD.
 We provide medically managed detox to help you through withdrawal symptoms.

 Our goal is to ensure your comfort during your journey to sobriety.
 After detox, we continue to provide rehabilitation treatment programs, including: